Where did all the bulls go? Rallies stall as EU summit begins

 "We now see higher risk of a market correction, considering the improvement in hard economic data we have seen over the past couple of months is likely to halt," said Tomo Kinoshita, global market strategist at Invesco in Tokyo.

-MSCI's gauge of stocks across the globe <.MIWD00000PUS> gained 0.24% following modest gains in Europe and slight declines in Asia.
+On Friday, MSCI's gauge of stocks across the globe gained 0.30% following modest gains in Europe and slight declines in Asia.

-European leaders will continue to meet through Saturday, trying to overcome opposition from the Netherlands and Hungary to issue join euro debt that could provide another boost of stimulus.
+European leaders will continue to meet through Saturday, trying to overcome opposition from the Netherlands and Hungary to issue joint euro debt that could provide another boost of stimulus.

-Dutch Prime Minister Mark Rutte, one of the main resisters to the recovery fund including mass grants, said that he was "not optimistic" an agreement would be reached on Friday as he arrived for the meeting.
+Dutch Prime Minister Mark Rutte, one of the main resisters to the recovery fund, which includes mass grants, said he was "not optimistic" an agreement would be reached on Friday.

 The Netherlands wants countries receiving EU support from the fund to agree to reforms in their labor markets and pension systems, and is leading a group of several smaller EU nations calling for stricter conditions..